VijayShinde1996/STreamlit_DrugNamePredictor/README.md

 - **Saving the Model & Vectorizer Files**: Storing trained models for future use.
 - **Streamlit UI Creation**: Designing a user interface for interaction.
 - **Deploying on Streamlit Community Cloud**: Making the app accessible online.

-For a detailed explanation, check out the blog post on Medium: [How to Create an NLP Model and Deploy It on Streamlit Cloud Using GitHub](https://medium.com/@shindevijay595/how-to-create-an-nlp-model-and-deploy-it-on-streamlit-cloud-using-github-07f164abda5c).

 ---

 ## Installation